Life After Tricare: Health Insurance Options for Divorced Military Spouses in Hampton Roads

 For 2025, Marketplace health insurance is changing — premiums are going up while coverage isn’t improving to match.
 For someone already dealing with financial strain after divorce, that can feel overwhelming.

-Marketplace plans can also be confusing to navigate, with dozens of options that don’t always fit real-life needs.
+Marketplace plans can also be confusing to navigate.
+There are dozens of options that don’t always fit real-life needs.
 Many divorced military spouses I work with tell me they feel lost in the process.

 A Better Option: Private Market Plans